goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/doing/document-research.md

 title: Document Research
 ---

-{% include roadmap-zoom-title.html cssClass="document-research" title="Documenting your research thoroughly enables yourself and others to keep track of what has been done at any point, and later to verify and replicate your work" %}
+{% include roadmap-zoom-title.html cssClass="document-research" title="Documenting your research thoroughly enables yourself and others to keep track of what has been done at any point, and later to verify and replicate your work." %}

   - Think about the  **types of information**  you'll need to record ahead of time e.g. ideas and plans, information about methods, recording experiments, recording results, recording how data were analysed, discussions with supervisors and collaborators.

   - Document everything related to the data itself, about how it was collected, any data analysis done, and carefully store study metadata (see data collection and storage section below).

   - Learn about  [University policies](https://www.ed.ac.uk/information-services/about/policies-and-regulations/research-data-policy) around research data.

 - For more complex projects, attend  [training](https://www.ed.ac.uk/information-services/research-support/research-data-service/research-data-training-skills)  around  **research data management**.

   - **Consider lab book formats** and decide on a format/template with your research group and supervisors (e.g. electronic lab notebooks like [Rspace](https://www.ed.ac.uk/information-services/research-support/research-data-service/during/open-research-tools/rspace-notebooks)).
 For multiple people working on the same project, having a universal system may be beneficial.

   - Write a  **data management plan** (e.g. using [DMPonline](https://dmponline.ed.ac.uk/?perform_check=false)) (see “prepare a data management plan” in the write plans section above).

   - Learn about the importance of **documenting data** and learn more formal **organisational techniques**, e.g. adhering to metadata standards and preparing data dictionaries.